 - Midge pupa (black #18 – 26)

-Experts recommend a 9-foot rod with a 4-weight, and definitely pack your chest high waders.
+Experts recommend a 8-1/2 foot 4-weight fly rod for the Big T. Definitely pack your chest high waders.
 The water is cold year round thanks to its mountainous headwaters, so be prepared to layer up, too.

 Standard Colorado Division of Wildlife regulations apply to the majority of the river, but there is a Catch-and-Release only stretch for 9 miles below Lake Estes all the way to the Waltonia Bridge, and only artificial flies and lures are permitted on this section of the river.